AaronTec/WeatherAppXamarin/README.md

 • Have an weather icon to display the current weather type.

-If you want to get directly to code Select WeatherAPP >>> WeatherAPP
+If you want to get directly to my code Select WeatherAPP >>> WeatherAPP